A massive quiescent galaxy at redshift 4.658

-To measure the stellar population properties of GS-9209, we perform full spectrophotometric fitting using the Bagpipes code.
-Full details of the methodology we employ are given in Section \ref{sec:method_fitting}.
-Briefly, we combine our spectroscopic data with previously available CANDELS photometry, as well as new JWST NIRCam medium-band imaging in 5 filters from the Ultra Deep Field Medium-Band Survey (Programme ID: 1963; PI: Williams).
-We first mask the wavelengths corresponding to [O\,\textsc{ii}], [O\,\textsc{iii}], narrow H$\alpha$ and [N\,\textsc{ii}], due to likely AGN contributions.
-We discuss the properties of these lines and their likely origin in Section \ref{sec:results_agn}.
-We then fit a 22-parameter model for the stellar, dust, nebular and AGN components, as well as spectrophotometric calibration.
+To measure the stellar population properties of GS-9209, we perform full spectrophotometric fitting using the Bagpipes code \cite{Carnall2018} (see Methods).
+Briefly, we first mask the wavelengths corresponding to [O\,\textsc{ii}], [O\,\textsc{iii}], narrow H$\alpha$ and [N\,\textsc{ii}], due to likely AGN contributions.
+We then fit a 22-parameter model for the stellar, dust, nebular and AGN components, as well as spectrophotometric calibration, to the spectroscopic data in combination with multi-wavelength photometry.
+Throughout the paper we report only statistical uncertainties on fitted parameters.
+It should be noted however that systematic uncertainties in galaxy spectral energy distribution analyses can be significantly larger \cite{Carnall2019a,Leja2019a,Pacifici2023}.
+We investigate the effect of our choice of star-formation history (SFH) model in the Methods section.

 The resulting posterior median model is shown in black in Figs \ref{fig:spectrum1} and \ref{fig:spectrum2}.
-We obtain a stellar mass of log$_{10}(M_*/\rm{M}_\odot) = 10.61\pm0.02$, under the assumption of a Kroupa initial mass function (IMF) \cite{Kroupa2001}.
-We additionally recover a very low level of dust attenuation, with $A_V = 0.04^{+0.05}_{-0.03}$.
-The SFR we measure averaged over the past 100 Myr is consistent with zero, with a very stringent upper bound, though this is largely a result of our chosen star-formation history (SFH) parameterisation \cite{Carnall2019a}.
-We report a more-realistic upper bound on the SFR in Section \ref{sec:results_agn} based on the narrow H$\alpha$ line.
+We obtain a stellar mass of log$_{10}(M_*/\rm{M}_\odot) = 10.58\pm0.02$, under the assumption of a Kroupa initial mass function (IMF) \cite{Kroupa2001}.
+We additionally recover a very low level of dust attenuation, with $A_V = 0.02\pm0.02$.
+The SFR we measure averaged over the past 100 Myr is consistent with zero, with a very stringent upper bound, though this is largely a result of our chosen SFH parameterisation \cite{Carnall2019a}.
+We provide a detailed discussion of the SFR of GS-9209 in Methods.